-Hyperlipoproteinemia (HLP) type 3 is a rare combined hyperlipidemia characterized by high levels of cholesterol and triglycerides transported by intermediate density lipoproteins (IDLs), and a high risk of premature atherosclerosis and cardiovascular disease.
+Hyperlipoproteinemia (HLP) type 3 is a rare combined hyperlipidemia characterized by high levels of cholesterol and triglycerides, transported by intermediate density lipoproteins (IDLs), and a high risk of premature atherosclerosis and cardiovascular disease.

 Most patients are asymptomatic.
 Clinical signs that may appear during adulthood are xanthomas of the eyelids (i.e. xanthelasma), transient xanthomas on palms (i.e. planar palmar xanthomas) or tuberous xanthomas over elbows or knees.
 Sensitive hepatomegaly can also be observed.
 Patients progressively develop atherosclerosis that can lead to cardiovascular disease (stroke, coronary artery disease with myocardial infarction, lower limb arteriopathy) before the age of 50.

 Diagnosis is based on the evidence of an abnormal lipoprotein profile with increased fasting serum concentrations of total cholesterol and triglycerides, and lowered plasma high-density lipoprotein (HDL) cholesterol (<40 mg/dL).
 A Very-Low-Density Lipoprotein (VLDL)-cholesterol/triglyceride ratio higher than 0.3, and a broad-beta band (i.e., -VLDL) on agarose gel electrophoresis reflect the presence of IDLs, all unexpected features in fasting plasma.
 Genetic testing confirms the diagnosis.
-In young adults, signs of silent atherosclerosis may be observed with arterial imaging (e.g., increased carotid intima-media thickness, carotid or femoral atherosclerotic plaques, coronary calcifications), or signs of silent ischemia with a cardiac stress test.
+In young adults, signs of silent atherosclerosis may be observed with arterial imaging (e.g., increased carotid intima-media thickness, carotid or femoral atherosclerotic plaques, coronary calcifications), and signs of silent ischemia with a cardiac stress test.

 Differential diagnosis includes all other forms of atherogenic hyperlipidemias such as familial hypercholesterolemia, and familial hypertriglyceridemia (see these terms).